 4 Stand and deliver.

 During the game, keep your legs spread, knees bent and body low for the most accurate shots.
 However, for the break shot you want to straighten up a little so you can generate more power.
 When breaking, keep your grip loose and slowly draw back the cue, then drive forward with both your hand and hips simultaneously.
 When the cue tip makes contact with the ball, your hand should be at about your hip and your forearm should be perpendicular to the floor.
 Don’t lock your wrist.
 As you follow through, your dominant foot will most likely kick up a bit from the force of the shot.
 Ideally, you want to leave the cue ball near the center of the table for your next shot, so aim slightly below the center of the ball so that it “deadens” after breaking the rack.

 5 Aim for solid contact.

-There is no disagreement among the pros: always aim to hit the front ball in the rack “full face”.
+There is no disagreement among the pros: always aim to hit the front ball in the rack “full face.”
 Hitting the center of the ball best translates the force of your shot to the rest of the rack, effectively spreading the balls and maybe pocketing a few.
 Optional:

-If you are wont to impress your friends, aim for the second row of balls in the rack.
+If you want to impress your friends, aim for the second row of balls in the rack.
 You’re more prone to scratch this way, but with the right angle and enough luck, you can hit the eight-ball in off the rack and win the game (some tournaments don’t recognize this rule).